-In accordance with our requirement as a Local Cultural Council receiving more than $20,000 from the Massachusetts Cultural Council, we have created new local priorities to guide our decision-making process for awarding grants.
-These local priorities for the 2016-2017 grant cycle were finalized and adopted at our public meeting on May 10, 2016.
+In accordance with our requirement as a Local Cultural Council receiving more than $20,000 from the Massachusetts Cultural Council, we have identified local priorities to guide our decision-making process for awarding grants.
+These local priorities for the 2018-2019 grant cycle were first adopted at our public meeting on May 10, 2016, and reaffirmed at our public meeting on May 8, 2018.

-The four local priorities shown below were developed using community input and strategic discussions at our recent public meetings.
+Medford’s four local priorities were developed using community input and strategic discussions at our recent public meetings.
 We will still accept, review, and approve a wide range of proposals including those that may be unrelated to our local priorities.
 However, we will use the local priorities to encourage, identify, and fund preferred proposals that are particularly suited to Medford’s needs at this time.

 Public art: Temporary or permanent art — performing or visual, 2D or 3D, outdoor or indoor — to be exhibited in public, open spaces in Medford, such as a park, municipal building, or neighborhood square.
 We will pay attention to the particular qualities of a proposed site and how the project’s design fits in the site.
 The project should seek to create a memorable experience for the public.